maratai/craftery/coding_gamedev.md

 # Game Development

 ## General
 - Jason Gregory. *Game Engine Architecture*, 3rd ed.
 2019.
+So very aspirational, but I like poking at some of the topics as a hobbyist.
   - 1 Introduction
       - 1.1 Structure of a Typical Game Team
       - 1.2 What is a Game?